Syuq/Locket/server/route/api/v2/apidocs.swagger.md

 ##### Summary

 RenameTag renames a tag.
-All related memos will be updated.
+All related lockets will be updated.

 ##### Parameters